-Just as we saw similar messages about how to protect ourselves against gas, germ, and nuclear attacks and mailed anthrax, now we have this latest missive about dealing with the sniper who has been terrorizing the Washington, D.C., area since October 2, killing nine victims and wounding two others.
+Just as we saw similar messages about how to protect ourselves against gas, germ, and nuclear attacks and mailed anthrax, now we have this latest missive about dealing with the sniper who has been terrorizing the Washington, D.C., area since

 That these messages circulate widely is not surprising: fear of becoming the victim of someone’s dealing out death seemingly at random is a powerful emotion.
 No one can take comfort from the knowledge that he is not a part of the group being targeted when victim selection fits no identifiable pattern, and people begin to look for protective steps they can take to ensure their safety.
 Even if the steps offered actually provide little or no real protection, they fill our emotional need to have a sense of being able to assert some measure of control over our lives and fates rather than passively allowing someone else to control them.

 As always, the most commonly asked question is, “Is this real?”
 Since the message quoted above does not contain any information about its author, verifying that it comes from someone who can claim to be a “SWAT Sniper” or a “Counter Sniper for Presidential and dignitary protection” is difficult.
 (Some versions included a first name and cell phone number at the end with an invitation to “give me a call if any of this is confusing,” but that phone number is no longer in service.)